-A fair amount of people who operate their own businesses or are otherwise self-employed; these people pay Social Security taxes on a quarterly or annual basis when they file their estimated taxes or income tax returns.
-Regardless of how Social Security taxes are paid, self-employed people are just as eligible for Social Security disability insurance (SSDI) benefits as if they were employed by another person or company.
+A fair amount of people also operate their own businesses or are otherwise self-employed.
+Self-employed people pay Social Security taxes (SECA) on a quarterly or annual basis when they file their estimated taxes or income tax returns.
+Regardless of how Social Security taxes are paid, self-employed people are just as eligible for Social Security disability insurance (SSDI) benefits as if they were employed by a company.

-The “self-employment tax rate for self-employment income earned in 2014 is 15.3% (12.4% for Social Security and 2.9% for Medicare), unless Congress extends the payroll tax cut before then.
-(The Tax Relief Act reduced the self-employment tax by 2% for 2011 and 2012.)
-From 2014, the first $117,000 of self-employment income is subject to both Social Security and Medicare taxes; anything over that is subject only to the Medicare tax (2.9%).
+The self-employment tax rate for self-employment income earned in 2023 is 15.3% (12.4% for Social Security and 2.9% for Medicare).
+In 2023, the first $160,200 of self-employment income is subject to both Social Security and Medicare taxes; anything you make over that amount is subject only to the Medicare tax (2.9%).

 In judging your income, the SSA will deduct any "unincurred business expenses" from your net earnings, which are expenses that you don't pay for—that is, contributions made by others.
 For example, if a friend volunteers for your business to help you out or if you receive equipment through a vocational training program, the value of these expenses is deducted from your net earnings to give the SSA a more accurate value of your work.

 In order to file any type of disability claim through the SSA, you must fill out an application and provide medical documentation of your medical condition(s) that makes you unable to work.
-You can fill out an application online, or you can visit your local SSA office and fill out an application there.
+You can submit your application online (for SSDI), or you can visit your local SSA office and fill out an application there.